 Communication to personnel, data subjects and stakeholders

-This data protection policy and any changes to it are communicated to the Fira Group’s personnel through the Fira intranet.
+This data protection policy and any changes to it are communicated to the Fira’s personnel through the Fira intranet.
 The up-to-date data protection policy is also published on the fira.fi website.
 The data protection policy will be updated whenever necessary.
-In addition to this policy, the Fira Group has internal data protection guidelines.
+In addition to this policy, Fira has internal data protection guidelines.

 Adoption of the privacy and data protection policy